6 Trends Your Salon Should Implement

 1. Provide Online Scheduling

-Research from FitSmallBusiness found that 35 percent of salon clients prefer scheduling appointments during non-business hours, which means you could be losing business if you don’t allow online booking.
-Many people don’t have time to schedule appointments during the day and hold off until nighttime or weekends to book.
-There are companies that specialize in salon booking software like Square Appointments and Flash Appointments and you can tailor your plan to fit your salon’s size and individual needs.
+Many salon clients prefer scheduling appointments during non-business hours, which means you could be losing business if you don’t allow online booking.
+These patrons don’t have time to schedule appointments during the day and hold off until nighttime or weekends to book.

 2. Offer Natural Beauty Treatments